Get Started - iOS

 }

-method to register uncaught exception handler and add delegate function handleExceptions
+You have to add below code `NSSetUncaughtExceptionHandler(&handleExceptions);` in `application:didFinishLaunchingWithOptions:`method to register uncaught exception handler and add delegate function `handleExceptions`.

 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {

-//Register Uncaught Exception Handler
+// Register Uncaught Exception Handler

 NSSetUncaughtExceptionHandler(&handleExceptions);